 “Energy” foods that quietly backfire

-Some common choices feel energizing in the moment but drive the exact volatility that makes people tired later (and worsens sleep, which compounds the problem).
+Some common choices feel energizing in the moment but drive the volatility that makes people tired later (and worsens sleep, compounding the problem).

 - Sugary coffee drinks and energy drinks